pyavitz/rpi-img-builder/README.md

 This has been tested on an AMD64/x86_64 and Arm64 system running Ubuntu [Focal](https://releases.ubuntu.com/20.04/) / [Hirsute](https://releases.ubuntu.com/21.04/).

-Alternatively, you can run the command `make ccompile` or `make ncompile` in this directory.
+Alternatively, you can run the script `./noob` in this directory or follow the instructions below in the README.

 ## Docker